Places to See Dinosaurs: Museums, Attractions, and Events to Delight Your Dino-Loving Kids

 (815) 390-4853

-Jurassic Gardens is a safari with animatronic dinos housed within a 15,000 square-foot space.
+Jurassic Gardens is a walk-through dinosaur adventure with animatronic dinos housed in a 15,000 square-foot space.
 In addition to all the life-like dinos you’ll see, your kids can also pan for dinosaur fossils, unearth dino skeletons, play games in an arcade, and learn facts in a dino-lab theater.
 Jurassic Gardens also features a huge themed playground and a new 9-hole mini golf course with snacks and drinks.

 I Dig Dinos (Griffith, IN)